Passw/DrDonk-unlocker/readme.md

 - win-install.cmd   - patches VMware
 - win-uninstall.cmd - restores VMware
-- win-update-tools.cmd - retrieves latest macOS guest tools
+- win-gettools.cmd  - retrieves latest macOS guest tools

 ## 4. Linux
 On Linux you will need to be either root or use sudo to run the scripts.